MaybeShewill-CV/CRNN_Tensorflow/README.md

 All your training image will be scaled into 32*100*3 the dataset will be divided into train, test, validation set and you can change the parameter to control the ratio of them.

 #### Train model
-The whold training epoches are 40000 in my experiment.
+The whole training epoches are 40000 in my experiment.
 I trained the model with a batch size 32, initialized learning rate is 0.1 and decrease by multiply 0.1 every 10000 epochs.
 About training parameters you can check the global_configuration/config.py for details.
 To train your own model by

 ```
 python tools/train_shadownet.py --dataset_dir path/to/your/tfrecords